agadiffe/WindowsMize/README.md

 ### Purpose
 PowerShell script to automate and customize the configuration of Windows.

-1. install Windows (semi-unattended: see New-WindowsAnswerFile.ps1) + updates
+1. Install Windows (semi-unattended: see New-WindowsAnswerFile.ps1) + updates
-2. run the script
+2. Run the script (WindowsMize.ps1)
-3. finish some customization
+3. Finish some customization (see todo_manually.md)

 ### Characteristics
-- designed for Windows 11 (most tweaks/settings also works on Windows 10).
+- Designed for Windows 11 (most tweaks/settings also works on Windows 10).
-- fully non-interactive script: make sure to review everything before running it.
+- Fully non-interactive script: make sure to review everything before running it.

 ### Remarks
-You can read some comments directly in the source code files.
+You can read some comments in the source code files about why you should disable some features.

 Example:
  - src > modules > network > private > NetFirewallRules.ps1